Next-to-leading BFKL evolution for dijets with large rapidity separation at different LHC energies: SUMMARY

 \section{SUMMARY}

-The calculation of the set of observables intended for the search of the Balitsky--Fadin--Kuraev--Lipatov (BKFL) evolution is performed.
-The Mueller-Navelet (MN) \Dy-differential cross section $d\sgmn/d \Dy$ is calculated in the next-to-leading logarithm (NLL) BFKL accuracy.
-The procedure of the optimal renormalization scale setting of Brodsky--Fadin--Kim--Lipatov--Pivovarov (BFKLP)~\cite{Brodsky:1998kn} is applied to resum the large coupling constant effects.
-The ratios of the MN cross sections at different collisions energy are also calculated.
+The calculation of the set of observables intended for the search of the Balitsky-Fadin-Kuraev-Lipatov (BKFL) evolution is performed.
+The Mueller-Navelet (MN) \Dy-differential cross section $d\sgmn/d \Dy$ is calculated with the next-to-leading logarithm (NLL) BFKL accuracy.
+The Brodsky-Fadin-Kim-Lipatov-Pivovarov (BFKLP) generalization~\cite{Brodsky:1998kn} of the Brodsky-Lepage-Mackenzie optimal renormalization scale setting~\cite{Brodsky:1982gc} is applied to resum the large coupling constant effects.
+The ratios of the MN cross sections at different collision energies are also calculated.

 The agreement of the NLL BFKL-based calculations of $d \sgmn/d \Dy$ to the CMS data at $\sqs = 2.76$ (Ref.~\cite{CMS:2021maw}) argues strongly in support of the BFKL evolution manifestation at LHC energies.
-The predictions given for \pp collisions at $\sqs = 2.76$, $8$ and $13$~\TeV for $\ptmin = 35$ and $20$~\GeV can be tested at the LHC.
+The predictions given for \pp collisions at $\sqs = 2.76$, $8$, and $13$~\TeV for $\ptmin = 35$ and $20$~\GeV can be tested at the LHC.